LHC MACHINE OUTREACH

 [and how it was in 2005]

-The Large Hadron Collider (LHC) is being built in a circular tunnel 27 km in circumference.
+The Large Hadron Collider (LHC) is built in a circular tunnel 27 km in circumference.
 The tunnel is buried around 50 to 175 m. underground.
 It straddles the Swiss and French borders on the outskirts of Geneva.

 The LHC is designed to collide two counter rotating beams of protons or heavy ions.
 Proton-proton collisions are foreseen at an energy of 7 TeV per beam.